-Cathedral Church of Redemption of New Delhi is also called the Viceroy Church.
-One among the most beautiful churches in India, it can be found present towards the east of the Parliament House and Rashtrapati Bhavan.
+Cathedral Church of the Redemption of New Delhi is also called the Viceroy Church.
+One amongst the most beautiful churches in India, it can be found present towards the east of the Parliament House and Rashtrapati Bhavan.

 None are restricted from entering this church that can be found present amidst a very greenish garden.